open-telemetry/opentelemetry-specification/specification/common/attribute-and-label-naming.md

   name prohibits existence of an equally named namespace in the future, and vice
   versa: any existing namespace prohibits existence of an equally named attribute or label key in the future.

+- Names should not contain unit names; neither should it contain a fraction of the name's unit.
+For example, `http.request_content_length` does not have bytes in its name.

 ## Name Pluralization guidelines